oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 Open the *Environments* tab in the DevOps project.
 It contains the *go-on-oci-vm* environment that was created for the deployment of *myserver* to the compute instance (in the previous article).
 Click on button *Create environment*.

 In the first step *Basic information* click on the tile *Functions - Create an environment for a Function*.
 Enter *greeter-function-in-app-go-on-oci-app* as the name of the environment.
 Press *Next* to go to the second step with *Environment details*.
-Confirm the Region, Compartment, Application and Function - you probably do not have to change any setting.
+Confirm the Region, Compartment, Application and Function -- you probably do not have to change any of these settings.
 If you do, ensure that function *greeter* in application *go-on-oci-app* is selected.

 Click on button *Create environment* to save the definition.